NBISweden/data-submission-documentation/ENA/SOP/assembly-submission.md

 ## Post-release check
 It is important to verify that everything displays as it should when public.
-For annotated assemblies, even if validation was without errors, and accession numbers were assigned, the only way to verify that an assembly is displaying correctly is when it's become public.
+For annotated assemblies, even if validation was without errors, and accession numbers were assigned, the only way to verify that an assembly is displaying correctly is when it has become public.

 1. Enter the project accession number in [ENA browser](https://www.ebi.ac.uk/ena/browser/home)
 1. Verify that the description displays correctly